edespino/cloudberry-site/docs/sql-stmts/end.md

 ## Description

 `END` commits the current transaction.
 All changes made by the transaction become visible to others and are guaranteed to be durable if a crash occurs.
-This command is a Cloudberry Database extension that is equivalent to [`COMMIT`](/docs/sql-stmts/commit.md).
+This command is a Apache Cloudberry extension that is equivalent to [`COMMIT`](/docs/sql-stmts/commit.md).

 ## Parameters